erichards52/Master-Project/stepTwo_Benchmark/benchMarkScripts/README.md

 ## BenchmarkTableVenn.R

-* Reads in outputs from CLARK & Kraken.
+* Reads in outputs from CLARK, Kraken and Kaiju.
-* Reads in outputs from Kaiju, but was not used in order to generate values for tables as another script was created to do so.
 * Creates benchmark tables and Venn diagrams

 Workflow: